 Let's look a bit more carefully at how the ODE solver works.
-Think about the command >> [t\values,y\values] = ode45(@simple\ode,[0,20],0);
+Think about the command >> [t_values,y_values] = ode45(@simple_ode,[0,20],0);

-This is calling a function called 'ode45'.
+This is calling an internal MATLAB function called 'ode45'.
 Like all functions, ode45 takes some input variables, digests them, and produces some output variables.
 Here, the input variables are

-1. The name of the function that computes the time derivative (simple\ode).
+1. The name of the function that computes the time derivative (simple_ode).
 It must be preceded by an @ to tell MATLAB that this variable is a function.

 You must always write this function yourself, and it must always have the form